 Before listing a few other of Daxton’s quirky behaviors the mom of one told her followers, “If your child does something new, different maybe, even a little weird then let’s let them express themselves!
 We aren’t made from one cookie cutter!”

-In the comments, some followers agreed.
+In the comments, some followers agreed with Amy's take.

-Many fans in the comments agreed with Amy’s take on Daxton’s store behavior.
 One person wrote, “Thanks for writing this because I was already debating taking my son to the Supermarket and now, I will. ❤️🙏🏼.”

 Meanwhile, a third Instagram user shared, “Thank you for being a mom who loves your kid as he is with his quirks and unique view of the world.
 The world would be a much better place if everyone was raised to love their uniqueness and that of others.
 Conformity doesn’t build strong people.
 You are a great Mama.”